golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 You can consider one of the following options:

 * swapping GLM tokens to MATIC and selling them directly on a trading platform or
-* bridging them to Ethereum Mainnet
+* bridging them to Ethereum

 {% alert level="info" %}
 It is easier to access your ERC-20 tokens by exporting your wallet (in Ethereum wallet v3 format) and then importing it into MetaMask.